blok-ui/blok.core/readme.md

 Blok is a *reactive framework*.
 When a value changes, it automatically tracks it and updates as needed.

 The core mechanism to make this possible are *Signals*.
-Blok's implementation is based heavily on [Preact's Signals](https://github.com/preactjs/signals) and on the implementation used by [Angular](https://github.com/angular/angular/tree/d32767da06dd3a05930f177fd14a9fed49cbb8d1/packages/core/primitives/signals).
+Blok's implementation is based heavily on [Preact's Signals](https://github.com/preactjs/signals) and (especially) on the implementation used by [Angular](https://github.com/angular/angular/blob/4be253483d045cfee6b42766c9dfd8c9888057e0/packages/core/primitives/signals).

 Generally you won't be creating Signals directly (we'll get into why in the Components and Models sections below), but it's useful to understand what's going on with them.
 Lets set up a simple example: